adumont/adumont.github.io/talks.md

 comments: true
 ---

+These are talks I have given to the FORTH2020 user group, listed here in reverse chronological order (most recent first).

 ## SKI Calculus, Minimal Formal Computation in AlexForth 6502

 Combinators were first introduced by Moses Schönfinkel in 1920.
 He invented and presented for the very first time a formalism for a turing-complete universal computation, 16 years before Alonso Church's Lambda Calculus and Alan Turing's Turing Machines.